DanielGelfand/3Brown1White/README.md

     * `cd appname`
     * `mv app.py __init__.py`
     * `pip3 install -r requirements.txt`
-7. Move to sites-enabled directory and make a config file with path /etc/apache2/sites-enabled/<appname>.conf
+7. Move to sites-enabled directory with `cd ~/../../etc/apache2/sites-enabled/`
+8. Make a config file with path /etc/apache2/sites-enabled/<appname>.conf
-8. Run `a2ensite <appname>`
+9. Run `a2ensite <appname>`
-9. Restart the server with `sudo service apache2 restart`
+10. Restart the server with `sudo service apache2 restart`
-10. Go to your droplet's ip address on your browser
+11. Go to your droplet's ip address on your browser

  ## How To Procure API Keys?